 As part of our effort to develop forward-thinking research using innovative approaches, Forrester is collecting behavioral data by tracking consumers' activities on smartphones and tablets.
 By using a passive tracking technology, we now have a detailed, inside look into what consumers are doing on their smartphones and tablets and when they're doing it.
 Preliminary results have shown some surprising (and not so surprising) data insights.

 For example, our analysis shows that tablets keep users more engaged than smartphones.
 Not surprisingly, media apps are the largest drivers of this trend.
-TV/telecom/video apps like and as well as book and magazine apps like the and the have the ability to entertain users for long periods.
+TV/telecom/video apps like Netflix and YouTube as well as book and magazine apps like the Kindle app and the Bible app have the ability to entertain users for long periods.
 What may be more surprising is that almost every type of app is more likely to be accessed through a smartphone than through a tablet.
 However, when we look at engagement, or time spent using the app, only social networking and communication apps engage users longer on smartphones than on tablets.

 Users have a narrower range of activities on tablets than on smartphones.
 Tablet usage centers on a few popular apps like Netflix, Kindle, and YouTube.
 While smartphones may attract larger audiences, tablets can claim longer periods of amusement.